squireChuck/asset-projection-analysis/docs/overview.md

    - It's easier to compare Assets between years when they're on the same graph, e.g. as opposed to consecutive, separate graphs.

+Feature: Change over year charts
+- TODO

+Feature: Quality of life
+- Chart settings - legend toggle

 TODO's
 - item level select only/select all
   - show message on hover
   - maybe clearer to only "select only".
 User then use bulk action to select/clear all
-- New page showing diff charts
-   - TODO verify computations
-   - expecting diff's to be close to zero, looking for outliers
 - Update README for description, docs, running locally.
 Clean up docs
 - Data transform process
    - Given raw csv file from model run (aka Sheet CSV export) -> (mock) api call for data -> structured data for chart consumption